-The following games are our favourites, and they have eaten up a huge amount of our time in recent weeks, months and years, but if we've missed one of your favourites, let us know in the comments thread.
+The following games are the ones we'd recommend you try after the death of Flappy Bird; they've have eaten up a huge amount of our time in recent weeks, months and years.
+If we've missed one of your favourites, let us know in the comments thread.

 Canabalt has come a long way since it was first launched as a free flash game, [if you're playing it on Android - it hasn't come far at all on iOS having not received an update in two years] and is absolutely perfectly suited to small screen play.
 As a tuxedo-wearing super spy in a dystopian future, you have to perfectly time increasingly difficult jumps as your entire world crumbles around you.